GoogleCloudPlatform/bigquery-utils/views/audit/README.md

    jobRuntimeMs,
   FROM YOUR_VIEW
   WHERE
    hasJobChangeEvent AND
    hasTableDataReadEvent AND
    jobChange.jobStats.parentJobName IS NOT NULL
   ORDER BY
    eventTimestamp DESC,
-   common_script_job_id,
+   parentJobName,
+   jobId,
    jobChange.jobStats.startTime

   ```